yassmin21/cs30---Major-Project/beta test.md

 - Fix empty space in between scrolling pictures
 - change the sun colour
 - Make the dinosaur bigger
+- Make the distances between the cactai random because it's predictable after a while.

 ## What I did to fix it
 - added 'press space to start' on startscreen